 4.12.
-Interaction with number of Epilachna beetle plant-1and yield of bt brinjal
+Interaction with number of Epilachna beetle plant-1 and yield of brinjal

-Correlation study was done to establish the relationship between percentage of number of Epilachna beetle plant-1 and yield (t/ha) of bt brinjal in case of the performance of different treatments.
-From the study it was revealed that significant correlation was observed between the percentage of number of Epilachna beetle plant-1 and yield of bt brinjal (Figure 4).
-It was evident from the Figure 4 that the regression equation y = -2.8692x + 60.522 gave a good fit to the data, and the co-efficient of determination (R = 0.7869) showed that, fitted regression line had a significant regression co-efficient.
-From this regression analysis, it was evident that there was a negative relationship between the percentage of number of Epilachna beetle plant-1 and yield of bt brinjal, i.e., the yield decreased with the increase of the percentage of number of Epilachna beetle plant-1 of bt brinjal in case of the performance of different treatments.
+Correlation study was done to establish the relationship between average number of Epilachna beetle plant-1 and yield (t/ha) of brinjal in case of the performance of different treatments.
+From the study it was revealed that significant correlation was observed between the average number of Epilachna beetle plant-1 and yield of brinjal (Figure 4).
+It was evident from the Figure 4 that the regression equation y = -2.3813x + 57.881 gave a good fit to the data, and the co-efficient of determination (R2 = 0.8226) showed that, fitted regression line had a significant regression co-efficient.
+From this regression analysis, it was evident that there was a negative relationship between the average number of Epilachna beetle plant-1 and yield decreased with the increase of the average number of Epilachna beetle plant-1 and yield of brinjal, i.e., the yield decreased with the increase of different treatments.